 Providence offers a variety of lodging options.
 Summer is a very busy time in Providence.
 Please book your accommodations as soon as you are accepted in the Institute.
 A block of rooms are being held at the Hampton Inn And Suites Downtown Providence until April 30.
 The cost is $149/night.
 A hot breakfast is included.
 Parking is available for a fee.
 The Hampton Inn is about a 10-minute uphill walk to the main campus.
 The hotel operates a free shuttle on request.
 The Hampton Inn will also pick up guests at the Providence Airport and Amtrak station.

-The Institute will meet in the Pavilion Room in the History Department’s Peter Green House located at 79 Brown Street on Brown’s main campus.
+The Institute will meet in Room 202 in Friedman Hall on the College Green of Brown’s main campus.
 The room is air-conditioned.
 A wealth of restaurants and coffee shops are located nearby.

 Providence’s T.F.
 Green airport (PVD) and Providence’s Amtrak station are your best bets.
 Providence is also served by Greyhound.
 Boston’s Logan Airport (BOS) is about an hour away.
 There is good commuter train service between Boston and Providence.
 There is really no need for a car while you are in Providence, and in fact it is expensive and can be challenging to park in many parts of the city.
 We encourage you to arrive by public transport.

 Coffee and snacks will be provided each day.
 Breakfast is on your own, although if you stay at the Hampton Inn a hot breakfast is included.
-Lunch and dinner are on your own, with the exception of the opening dinner and the closing lunch.
+Lunch and dinner are on your own, with the exception of the closing lunch.
 There are many, many restaurants and supermarkets within a very short walking distance of both our meeting room and the Hampton Inn.

 Extend Your Stay in Providence